 Turkey and all the trimmings paired with a Belgian-style golden strong ale (BGSA) is my holiday favorite.
 The main malt is Pilsener malt, so the base malt flavor is reminiscent of graham crackers.
 The malt flavors fall into the mild white meat flavor of turkey beautifully (not as great with the dark, more iron-centric meat).
 Plus, turkey is a very mild meat, thus brining the turkey with beer (see Tipsy Turkey recipe) helps you introduce a variety of flavor harmonies with your craft beer.

-Then there’s the herbal and toasted bread flavors from stuffing that tie into this beer style’s malt and spicy yeast flavors.
+Then there are the herbal and toasted bread flavors from stuffing that tie into this beer style’s malt and spicy yeast flavors.
 The common BGSA yeast strains deliver a lot of white fruit esters (pear and apples) and pepper phenols that help freshen and spice up the meal, leaving you tasting more than just the glorious gravy on your mashed potatoes and protein.
-The more robust alcohol levels of this style (7%-10% ABV) stand up to the richer side dishes, yet the style is drier and lower in residual sugar than many others so it’s quite sessionable.
+The more robust alcohol levels of this style (7%-10% ABV) stand up to the richer side dishes, yet the style is drier and lower in residual sugar than many others, so it’s quite sessionable.
 Finally, the higher carbonation levels of a BGSA help scrub the tongue and prepare your palate for the next bite.

 Rob Tod | Owner & Brewmaster | Allagash Brewing Company | Portland, ME